wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 Within an `error` object, you need to provide an `errorSummary` property set to a text string.
 Additionally, you can use an `errorCauses` object to supply more information.
 A single error object can contain multiple `errorCauses` objects.
 The fields within errorCauses are: `errorSummary`, `reason`, `locationType`, `location`, and `domain`.

-#### debugContext

-Lets you supply any additional information you wish to store in Okta logs for debugging purposes.
-You can use this object as you wish, sending any information that would be useful for debugging purposes.

 ## Inline Hook Setup

 After creating your external service, you need to tell Okta it exists, and enable it for a particular process flow.
 The steps are: